Florida Parenting Class Frequently Asked Questions

 How long do I have to submit my certificate of completion to the court?

-• The petitioner must complete the course within 45 days after the filing of the petition.
+For dissolution of marriage actions: The petitioner must complete the course within 45 days after the filing of the petition.
+All other parties must complete the course within 45 days after service of the petition.

 What could happen if one parent doesn't take the parenting class?